xerpi/fakemote/README.md

       ```
 4) Run d2x cIOS Installer and install the cIOS

+## Usage
+- If you have a **regular Wii**, **not a Wii U (vWii)**, you can install [Priiloader](https://wii.guide/priiloader.html) and change the IOS slot to use when running System Menu and disc games
+- You can configure your USB loader to specify the IOS slot to use when running the loader and/or games

+## Notes
+- This has only been tested with `d2x-v10-beta52` and base IOS 57 and 58
+- Use base IOS 58 to have compatibility with both USB ports
+- This is still in beta-stage, therefore it might not work as expected

 ## Compilation
 1) Download and install [devkitARM](https://devkitpro.org/wiki/Getting_Started)
 2) Install `stripios`: